-Another Round of Escalation to Change the Equation of the “Integration of Arenas”
+Another Round of Escalation to Change the Equation of the “Unification of the arenas”

 This paper discusses the recent escalation between the Al-Jihad al-Islami and Israel, which ended with the announcement of a ceasefire between the two parties on May 13.
-The paper also examines the “integration of arenas” strategy launched by the Al-Jihad al-Islami in mid-May 2021, as well as Israel’s efforts to dismantle this strategy by adopting a “disintegration of arenas” strategy.
+The paper also examines the ““Unification of the arenas”, strategy launched by the Al-Jihad al-Islami in mid-May 2021, as well as Israel’s efforts to dismantle this strategy by adopting a “disintegration of arenas” strategy.

 by Hazem Salem Dmour